 Speaking to the state-run Anadolu news agency on Tuesday, Yılmaz said out of the 97 judges and prosecutors who have been investigated as part of a probe launched by the Ankara Chief Public Prosecutor’s Office, 96 of them have been suspended from their posts.

-Yılmaz said the names of the 96 judges and prosecutors were determined according to the confessions and evidence collected as part of an investigation against FETÖ, a derogatory term coined by the Turkish government to refer to the Gülen movement as a terrorist organization despite lack of any evidence to this effect.
+Yılmaz said the names of the 96 judges and prosecutors were determined according to the confessions and evidence collected as part of an investigation against FETÖ, a derogatory term coined by the Turkish government to refer to the Gülen movement as a terrorist organization.

 Yılmaz also said the HSYK has expelled a total of 3,530 judges and prosecutors since the July 15 coup attempt, while the number of suspended judges and prosecutors is 287.